 Every living creature is born with a connection to both types of magic and learns to use one or both of them in their daily lives.
 The blacksmith uses magic to shape metal and calm a horse while it is shoed, and the farmer uses magic to know when to plant and how to best care for the crops.
 They don’t cast spells to do these things.
 They simply occur as part of a natural, magical connection to the world.

 Blightrealms uses a success-based six-sided (d6) dice pool system to determine success or failure on a skill check, and everything in the game is resolved through either an individual or contested skill check.
 Either way, you only roll the dice once and the outcome of the attempted action is immediately resolved.
-The entire system is kept as simple as possible to make it easy to learn and relatively quick to play--even when executing large tactical battles, which are encouraged through world narrative and supported by the system.
+The entire system is kept as simple as possible to make it easy to learn and relatively quick to play--even when executing large tactical battles.
+Success in overcoming challenges is further enhanced through the synergistic use of class abilities and spells.
+Cooperation between players is strongly encouraged by both the world narrative and system design.

-Character advancement is done through a combination of class kits that are ranked up, abilities and spells that are acquired as you rank up, and general and specialist skills that are also leveled as you rank up.
-There is a lot of flexibility in how you can build your character, their abilities and spells, and what skills you choose to master.
-But every class kit is situated firmly within the narrative of the world and reflects the influence of the ongoing war against the Blight.
+Character advancement is done through a combination of classes that provide abilities and spells, skills that can be increased over time, and advantages that enhance specific skill tasks.
+There is a good amount of flexibility in how you build your character, but every class is situated firmly within the narrative of the world and reflects the influence of the world and the ongoing war against the pestiline.